Evidence-Based Medicine Project

 Go to this website:

-Under “Resources”, choose the Critical Appraisal Worksheet that pertains to your paper and use this as a guideline to review your article.
-Then use the EBM Worksheet to type up your information for the EBM presentation.
+Choose the Critical Appraisal Worksheet that pertains to your paper and use this as a guideline to review your article.
+Then use the EBM Worksheet below to type up your information for the EBM presentation.

 How do I use the Evidence-Based Medicine Worksheet?